esarks/SkylerThomas2/09_chapter-07-amazing-grace-secular.md

 From that pigpen, he makes a decision:

-> "I will set out and go back to my father and say to him: Father, I have sinned against heaven and against you.
-I am no longer worthy to be called your son; make me like one of your hired servants."
+> "I will go home to my father and say, 'Father, I have sinned against both heaven and you, and I am no longer worthy of being called your son.
+Please take me on as a hired servant.'"
 >
-> — Luke 15:18-19 (The Message)
+> — Luke 15:18-19 (NLT)

 He's not expecting grace.
 He's expecting to be a servant at best.
 He's rehearsing his speech, his apology, his offer to earn his way back.

 But watch what happens:

-> "But while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him."
+> "So he returned home to his father.
+And while he was still a long way off, his father saw him coming.
+Filled with love and compassion, he ran to his son, embraced him, and kissed him."
 >
-> — Luke 15:20 (The Message)
+> — Luke 15:20 (NLT)

 The father doesn't wait for the apology.
 Doesn't wait for the son to grovel.
 While the son is still far off, the father runs.